 It wasn’t just a preference for Switch.
 Their core promise to data center customers is a guarantee of continuous up time.
 Every customer and every Switch technician needed to have reliable cell coverage, wherever they were in the building.

 With the building renovation ongoing, Switch needed a quick solution that could be rolled out before construction finished.
-RSRF had already designed and installed a passive DAS solution in their Core SUPERNAP campus in Las Vegas, and the company again looked to us to quickly bring great cell coverage to the new campus.
+WilsonPro integrator, RSRF, had already designed and installed a repeater solution in their Core SUPERNAP campus in Las Vegas, and the company again looked to us to quickly bring great cell coverage to the new campus.

 Finding the Solution

 The RSRF team visited for a site survey within a week of first being contacted by Switch’s Director of Network Infrastructure.
-On site, we confirmed the existing signal strength, discussed the building’s needs, and noted an existing antenna at the top of the Pyramid.
+On site, existing signal strength was confirmed and building needs were discussed.
+There was also an existing antenna noted on the roof of the Pyramid.
 Our team designed a full signal solution for the building and had a full quote delivered to the customer less than a week later.